 Back to our old favorite chili water!
 Mix one and half teaspoons of crushed red pepper, a teaspoon of dish soap, 7 or so cloves of garlic and a gallon of water let sit at least overnight.
 Then spray the area around the plants and on the plants to discourage them from eating your wonderful garden!

-As you can probably imagine a fence wont work very well against a squirrel.
+As you can probably imagine a fence wont work very well to keep squirrels out of the garden.
 Unlike deer, they can climb like crazy.
 I know I don’t need to tell you that.
 Although I think a deer climbing up a tree could be an interesting sight, but then again some goats can.
 Okay back to the topic at hand.
 You can cage you individual plants or the garden itself if it is small enough.

 So it is more like cages than fences.
 They will poke and prod every bit of the cage to make sure they cannot get at the tender veggies.
 So make sure it is well sealed.
 Also some will dig under it to get in.
 So deploy the same method as mentioned in the rabbit fence.
 Put fencing 6-10 inches into the ground and bent 90 degrees 6 inches way from the garden.